Wu Nansheng

 Wu Nansheng (吴南生; August 1922 – 10 April 2018) was a Chinese Communist revolutionary and reformist politician.
 A stalwart proponent of the reform and opening policy after the end of the Cultural Revolution, he proposed the establishment of free trade zones in his native Guangdong Province.
-He served as First Party Secretary and Mayor of Shenzhen and spearheaded the early development of the nascent special economic zone.
+He served as Chinese Communist Party Committee Secretary and Mayor of Shenzhen and spearheaded the early development of the nascent special economic zone.
 He later served as Chairman of the Guangdong Provincial Committee of the Chinese People's Political Consultative Conference (CPPCC) from 1985 to 1993.

 Early life and career

 Wu was born in August 1922 in Chaoyang County (now Chaoyang District of Shantou), Guangdong Province.
-He joined the Anti-Japanese Volunteer Army in October 1936, and the Communist Party of China in April 1937.
-He served in the local party committee in eastern Guangdong during most of the Second Sino-Japanese War, and went to study at the Central Party School in Yan'an in 1944.
+He joined the Anti-Japanese Volunteer Army in October 1936, and the Chinese Communist Party in April 1937.
+He served in the local party committee in eastern Guangdong during most of the Second Sino-Japanese War, and went to study at the CCP Central Party School in Yan'an in 1944.
 After the surrender of Japan at the end of World War II, he was sent to work in Jilin Province in the former Japanese puppet state of Manchukuo.
 When the People's Liberation Army took over South China in the Chinese Civil War, Wu was appointed vice-mayor of Nanchang, the capital of Jiangxi Province, in 1949.

-After the founding of the People's Republic of China, Wu served as deputy party secretary of his hometown Shantou and deputy party secretary of Hainan Prefecture.
-After 1955 he worked in the South China division and then the South-Central division of the Party Central Committee.
+After the founding of the People's Republic of China, Wu served as CCP Deputy Committee Secretary of his hometown Shantou and deputy party secretary of Hainan Prefecture.
+After 1955 he worked in the South China division and then the South-Central division of the CCP Central Committee.
 When the Cultural Revolution began in 1966, he was dismissed from his positions, but was politically rehabilitated in 1971.